 The Club is part of CTC, the UK's national cyclists organisation.
 See www.ctc.org.uk.
 Whilst we would always encourage children to be accompanied by a parent or guardian, we can take unaccompanied children on our rides from the age of 13 with a completed parental consent form.

-Sunday 26th April Short ride to Cow and Calf Rocks.
-Lunch Ilkley.
-Meet Laneshawbridge 9.30am.
-Leader : Judith Carter.
+Sunday 19th July.
+Short ride to Stocks Reservoir.
+Lunch Slaidburn.
+Meet Higherford 9:30am.
+Leader : Judith Carter

 Our Rides Explained – the information below is for general guidance

 Extra Short Beginners Rides : 15 -20 miles on quiet lanes suitable for new riders - cafe stop half way!

 Short/Social Rides : 35 - 45 Miles : Average speed 9 to 10 mph.
 At least one cafe stop.

 Medium Rides : 50 – 55 miles : Average speed 10 to 12 mph.
 At least one cafe stop.